mortezaataiy/nodejs-tdlib-login-example/README.md

 6. Send `Ping` in private(saved messages) in your telegram account

-7. now you see send automatic "Pong" after "ping" :)
+7. you will see that "Pong" will be sent automatically :)

+### If you have a problem, send an issue